 Add up each child's total score for the test out of the maximum of 30 marks (not including the practice questions), and write this total in the box marked 'Score' on the front of the child's test booklet.
 Then refer to the table below to find the level and grade, and enter this on the front of the booklet in the box marked 'Level and grade'.
-This information will then be available to transfer on to any recording or reporting document.
+This information will then be available to transfer onto any recording or reporting document.

-Evidence shows that it is easy to make careless slips in adding up total scores, and these slips could disadvantage the child; thorough checking and rechecking are, therefore, strongly recommended.
+Evidence shows that it is easy to make careless slips in adding up total scores, and these slips could disadvantage the child.
+Particular attention should be paid to two-mark questions and those instances where two marks should be awarded for recording a correct answer only.
+Thorough checking and rechecking are, therefore, strongly recommended.

-If a child achieves level 2A on this test you should normally enter him or her for the level 3 test.
+If a child achieves level 2A on this test, you may enter him or her for the level 3 test.
+You should use your judgement to decide whether it is appropriate to enter children who have only just been awarded level 2A for the level 3 test.